 Select "Existing domain" option and provide your domain admin credentials.

 DNS Server IP field: fill in your Active Directory server internal IP

-Operating System: if you select 2012, users will get Windows 8 experience, with 2016 you'll get Windows 10 user experience
+Operating System: if you select 2012, users will get Windows 8 experience, with 2016 or newer you'll get Windows 10 user experience

 Secondary Domain Controller: Enabling the option will create Backup Domain Controller server so you will have a primary extended AD server and one more backup AD server that you can schedule to only turn on for 1 hour a day to synchronize the database with primary domain controller and save cost.